filanovskiy/query-accelerator/livelabs-template.md

 AND  c.segment_id = s.segment_id;
 ```
 ## **Step 3:** Run Queries
+Note: the easiest way to run tests is using Cloud-Shell and SQL*Plus to connect to an ADW.
+Please refer to Learn More section at the bottom of this Lab for step by step guidance

 1. Prepare the view to monitor efficiency of offloading
 ```